microsoft/language-server-protocol/_specifications/lsp/3.18/types/diagnostic.md

 #### <a href="#diagnostic" name="diagnostic" class="anchor"> Diagnostic </a>

+- New in version 3.18: support for markup content in diagnostic messages.
+The support is guarded by the client capability `textDocument.diagnostic.markupMessageSupport`.
+If a client doesn't signal the capability, servers shouldn't send `MarkupContent` diagnostic messages back to the client.

 Represents a diagnostic, such as a compiler error or warning.
 Diagnostic objects are only valid in the scope of a resource.

 ```typescript